Life has few culinary joys sweeter than a delectable, plump, juicy blueberry freshly picked off the bush.

 Ease of use, affordability, durability, and hundreds of good reviews takes this Ivique blueberry picker to the top of the list as the best picker overall!

 The metal comb is strong and will last for seasons of use.
-If it needs to be cleaned, it can be tossed in the dishwasher.
+It can be tossed in the dishwasher if it needs to be cleaned.

 Reviewers say this picker turned out to be even better than they expected.
-Customers also receive an email with additional tips and tricks to make using it even better.
+Customers also receive an email with additional tips and tricks to improve their use.

 Best Wooden Picker